ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_kms_vsphere_configuration/guide.en-gb.md

 Wait for vSphere to establish the connection with the Key Provider you have added.
 You should see a hint or message confirming that the connection has been successfully established.

-2. Authenticate the Provider to vSphere.
+#### 2. Authenticate the Provider to vSphere

-Select your Key Provider you have just created and click on the `Trust VCENTER` button.
+Select your Key Provider you have just created and click on the `TRUST VCENTER` button.

 ![Trust KMS server](images/trust_kms.png)